causal-agent/programble.github.io/resume.md

 #### Software developer at Hopper, May 2017 – August 2017

-I learned some Scala
-and a little bit of HBase,
+I learned a little
-and set up a rolling index
+Scala,
+HBase
-for events in Elasticsearch.
+and Elasticsearch.
+I couldn't stay long
-I left due to burnout
+due to burnout
 from my previous job.

 #### Software developer at AdGear, October 2015 – April 2017